uber-archive/makisu/README.md

 secret/docker-registry-config created
 ```

-With registry configuration and secrets ready, below is a template to build a GitHub repository and push to a secure registry:
+Below is a template to build a GitHub repository and push to a secure registry:
 ```yaml
 apiVersion: batch/v1
 kind: Job